 The city of Rethymno has all the perfect ingredients for wonderful holidays in Crete.
-It’s as close as you can get to the unique, perfect package – one of the best beaches in Crete, a picturesque old harbour and one of the most beautiful towns in Greece, all within a few minutes’ walk.
+It’s as close as you can get to the unique, perfect package – one of the best beaches in Crete a short bus rides away , a picturesque old harbour and one of the most beautiful towns in Greece.

 Here’s the full lowdown on what to do in Rethymno.
 Enjoy.